jimishol/Pioneerspacesim_trading_economy/docs/economy_mod_preview/preview.md

 1272.96c.
 16. 45t minor to Major farm machinery for 7076.25c.

-(^2) If we exclude first 4 trips, the average is 4218.87credits/su.

-Average profit 6373.07 credits/su.
-Duration 16su.
-Opportunity comes
+**Average profit 6373.07 credits/su.
+Duration 16su.** Opportunity comes
 for Skipjack.

 2.2.3 Skipjack

 Autopilot, hyperdrive and 21t fuel, leaves 121t free cargo.

-Activities with Skipjack.
+**Activities** with Skipjack.
 I need 1 crew for this ship.
 I hired one at 3231/07/ for 137/week.

 1. 34t Major to minor liquor for 4689.28c and 11t Major to minor meat for